LatamPMDevs/Minerware/README.md

 - Ignite the TNT
 - Last Knigh Standing
 - Mine Ore
+- One In The Chamber
+- Platform Plummet
 - Sneaking
 - Stack Blocks
 - Stand on Color